-The firm’s all-wheel drive system is installed too, which ensures you are unlikely to lose traction when it matters most, especially on steep slopes and muddy country lanes.
+The firm’s all-wheel drive system is fitted as standard, which ensures you’re unlikely to lose traction in situations when you may need it, for example on steep slippery slopes and muddy country lanes.

-Accompanying these practical features is a 2000kg towing capacity, an improvement of 25 percent over the previous generation, as well as improved interior space offering more leg and headroom than before.
+Accompanying these practical features is a 2,000kg towing capacity, an improvement of 25% over the previous generation, as well as a vast interior with a large boot and plenty of space for passengers.

 Even with its new size and improved performance, the new model is up to 29kg lighter than its predecessor that has helped contribute to a big improvement in the Scout’s CO2 emissions and fuel economy figures.

 The Octavia Scout is available with a choice of two 2.0-litre diesel engines – one with 150hp and the other with 184hp.
 If you want a manual gearbox, you’ll have to go for the 150hp unit, as the 184hp version is available exclusively with a six-speed DSG automatic gearbox.